atwi/threadlines/_posts/2025-11-20-creatine-hair-loss-study-what-the-headlines-missed.md

 …the study found **no change over 12 weeks** and **no significant difference between creatine and placebo**.

-The authors also ran rank-based analyses, outlier sensitivity checks, and multiple statistical corrections.
-Nothing changed.
+The authors also ran rank-based analyses, outlier sensitivity checks, and multiple statistical corrections, and again found no significant changes.

 But here's the part that most sources haven't talked about: